hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 Finally, though it breaks my rule about only post-WWII books, for completeness I will mention two more Nobel laureates:

-- W. Wien, 1900:  *Lehrbuch der Hydrodynamik*.
+- Wilhelm Wien, 1900:  *Lehrbuch der Hydrodynamik*.
 S. Hirzel.
     - As far as I know, this German text has never been translated into English.
+Wien also served on Werner Heisenberg's dissertation committee, [according](https://www.aps.org/archives/publications/apsnews/199801/heisenberg.cfm) to David Cassidy.
+Wien accepted Heisenberg's dissertation paper, on the transition to turbulence in a channel flow, for publication in the *Annalen der Physik*, but almost flunked Heisenberg for his incompetence in matters of experimental physics.

 - Max Planck, 1932:  *The Mechanics of Deformable Bodies*.
 Translated by Henry L. Brose.
 Introduction to Theoretical Physics, vol. 2.
 Macmillan.
     - This is translated from the third German edition; the original German text is dated 1919.
 The book covers both solid and fluid mechanics.
 Max Planck (1858-1947) is, of course, the founder of quantum mechanics.